npg70/galbreath-old/people/galbraith-jean-1805.md

 > ANDREW GALBRAITH her son died at Bournemouth 19 April 1881 aged 34 years,
 > ARCHIBALD her son died 16 May 1905 aged 65 years.

+[^johncoville3]: Scottish Industrial History Volume 17 1994 ISSN 0226-7428.
+Business Archvies Counsil of Scottland. page 78: " John Colville (1844-1924), partner of A & A Galbraith, cotton spinners in Glasgow;", page 81: "...John Coville joined the partnership of A & A Galbraith in 1874, a firm established by his uncles Archibald and Andrew Galbraith."